Non-Compete/Non-Competition Clause In Singapore

 Imposing Reasonable Restrictions

 A non-compete clause should be designed such that the scope, duration, and geographical limitations are reasonable.
 Overly restrictive clauses can seem predatory or unfair, which can make them unenforceable in Court.
-Moreover, a reasonable clause is likely to receive less resistance from the employee, leading to a harmonious professional relationship.
+Also, a reasonable clause is likely to receive less resistance from the employee, leading to a harmonious professional relationship.

 Clearly Define Prohibited Activities